American ex-priest in East Timor found guilty of sex abuse

 They recalled their experiences in vivid detail, saying Daschbach kept a list of young girls on his bedroom door and that every night one of those girls would sit on his lap, surrounded by a ring of children and staff members praying and singing hymns before bed.

-“Evidence provided by the shelter matron and former students who lived in the orphanage were ignored by the court,” Farma told reporters, adding that some accusers changed their statements made earlier to authorities in Oecusse when they were examined in the capital, Dili, and the new statements became the sole basis for the judges’ decision.
+“Evidence provided by the shelter matron and former students who lived in the orphanage were ignored by the court,” Farma told reporters, alleging that some accusers changed their statements made earlier to authorities in Oecusse after being taken to the capital, Dili, and the new statements became the sole basis for the judges’ decision.

 “We cannot accept this and will appeal,” Farma said.

-Dozens of Daschbach’s supporters, including several children brought by Gusmao from Dili, wept and some were screaming as it became clear the court would send the ex-priest to jail.
+Dozens of Daschbach’s supporters, including several children brought by Gusmao from Dili, wept and some were screaming as it became clear the court would sentence the former priest to jail.
+Some in the impoverished enclave revere Daschbach so highly, they believe he possesses special powers and is the victim of a conspiracy.

 In a statement Tuesday, JU,S Jurídico Social, a group of human rights lawyers representing the accusers, applauded the verdict but said it would appeal, arguing that the sentence should be harsher.
 Under the law, Daschbach faced more than twice the prison time he received.